 The OSUCCC – James is a world leader in blood cancer treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes — technology that’s available at only a few cancer centers in the country.
 In fact, our physician experts actually help write the national clinical guidelines for treating specific cancers.

-Our treatment team includes internationally recognized blood cancer experts and world-renowned subspecialists, including hematologists, pathologists, radiation oncologists, blood cancer researchers, genomic experts and more.
-Working together and across medical disciplines, this super specialized team develops individualized, highly targeted treatment plans that specifically target the molecular and biological makeup of your individual cancer.
+Our treatment team includes internationally recognized blood cancer experts and world-renowned specialists and subspecialists, including hematologists, pathologists, radiation oncologists, blood cancer researchers, genomic experts and more.
+Working together and across numerous medical disciplines, this super specialized team develops individualized, highly targeted treatment plans that specifically target the molecular and biological makeup of your individual cancer.

 Multiple Myeloma Treatment Options

 Every person’s disease is different, with individually unique genes and molecules driving that disorder.
-At the OSUCCC – James, our blood cancer subspecialists are world-renowned experts who focus solely on blood and bone marrow disorders and who reach across medical disciplines (hematologists, pathologists, radiation oncologists, blood cancer researchers, genomic experts and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.
+At the OSUCCC – James, our blood cancer specialists and subspecialists are world-renowned experts who focus solely on blood and bone marrow disorders and who reach across numerous medical disciplines (hematologists, pathologists, radiation oncologists, blood cancer researchers, genomic experts and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.

 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms: